 Parents share physical custody if they each spend substantially more time with a child than the standard visitation schedule described above.
 There is no absolute number of days required—exactly equal time isn't necessary, only something approaching equal time.

 A court will sometimes reduce the noncustodial parent's payment in a shared custody arrangement, but only if the parenting arrangement actually changes the way the parents divide expenses.
 In other words, if the parents share time almost equally, but the custodial parent still pays for the majority of child-related expenses, the court won't order a reduction.
 The reduction also can't be so much that the custodial parent won't have enough money left to meet the child's basic needs.

 "Split custody" means that each parent has primary custody of at least one child.
 In this type of arrangement, parents must calculate each parent's support obligation on separate Worksheets.
 After subtracting the lower obligation from the higher obligation, the parent with the higher obligation pays the difference to the other parent.

 Sadly, some parents try to avoid their child support obligation by quitting a job or failing to conduct an adequate job search.
 For example, one parent might quit a good paying, highly-skilled job to take a lower paying position under the mistaken belief that this will relieve them of their child support payments.
-Courts are not likely to tolerate this behavior.
-If a court finds either parent is voluntarily unemployed or underemployed, it may estimate the parent’s potential earning capacity (what the parent could earn in light of factors such as work history, training, education, and available jobs in the area) and calculate child support based on that earning capacity, rather than on the income of a lower paying job.
+Judges are expert at spotting this behavior, and don't take kindly to it.